WORKERS' COMPENSATION

 How Long Can You Collect Workers’ Comp?

-How long you can collect workers’ comp depends largely on the severity of your illness or injury.
-While every case is different, typically your condition will be classified as total or partial.- Total disability status applies to workers who are unable to work.
+- Total disability status applies to workers who are unable to work.
 After you have collected benefits for 104 weeks, your employer can request a medical examination to determine if you meet a certain threshold of impairment.
-If it is determined that you will never be able to go back to work, you may be entitled to wage-loss benefits the rest of your life, or you may be offered a lump-sum settlement.
+If it is determined that you will never be able to go back to work, you may be entitled to wage-loss benefits for the rest of your life, or you may be offered a lump-sum settlement.

 Who is Covered by Workers’ Compensation in Pennsylvania?

 Workers’ compensation coverage is mandatory in Pennsylvania for nearly all workers.
 This includes full-time employees, part-time employees, and seasonal employees who are not contractors.
 The exceptions include employees who are covered under their respective federal workers’ compensation programs including railroad workers in interstate commerce, federal employees, and longshoremen/maritime workers.
 Domestic workers are optionally covered by workers’ compensation in Pennsylvania.
 Agricultural workers who work fewer than 30 days per year are not covered.
 There are also some religious exemptions.
-It is important to note that employees are typically covered, even if the accident was their fault.
-In addition to covering injuries that occur on the job, workers’ compensation in Pennsylvania also covers illnesses that result from exposure to hazardous substances, including asbestos and benzenes.
-Death benefits are usually paid to the dependent survivors if the death occurred from a work-related injury or illness.
-If the injury was caused by the negligence of a third party, such as a driver who caused a motor vehicle crash, a negligent construction site manager, or the manufacturer of a defective tool, the injured worker may be able to recover additional compensation by filing a third-party liability claim.
-During 2016, there were more than 159,000 workplace illness and injury cases reported to the Pennsylvania Bureau of Workers’ Compensation.
-The following list provides a breakdown of cases by industry:- Educational and Health – 44,723

 - Trade, Transportation, and Utilities – 41,323